dstendardi/koa-sample/README.md

         geolocator() // returns a middleware responsible for ip lookup, ],
       handler: function *(api, geolocation) {
-        // is available globally
+        // api is available globally because of app.use()
-        // geolocation now contains latitude and longitude }
+        // geolocation is now available because it was registered for this route }
     }
   }